truzo/tomango-2018/site/content/blog/brand-identity-important-business.md

 >

-	<li>You'll start getting more business and more of the sort of business you want
+- You'll start getting more business and more of the sort of business you want
-	<li>Larger organisations will take you seriously
+- Larger organisations will take you seriously
-	<li>A strong brand makes it easier to build your business to be the shape you want
+- A strong brand makes it easier to build your business to be the shape you want